boobo94/boobo94.github.io/_posts/2021/01/2021-01-27-wordpress-upload-permissions-linux.md

 layout: post
 title: Unable to create directory wp-content/uploads
 categories: devops
 summary: This may indicate a permissions problem with your WordPress uploads directory.
+Firstly please make sure that you have the right permissions on /uploads folder.
 tags:
 - devops
 - ubuntu